News

 If mud is deposited on the road and cannot be immediately tidied up, then motorists must be warned by way of warning signs.
 Signs must be positioned to give maximum visibility and warning to motorists.

 If, as a farmer, you employ a contractor to carry out maize harvest, it is advised that it is discussed at the initial stages so that both farmers and contractors are fully aware of whose responsibility it is for cleaning up mud from the road and dealing with any issues which may arise as a consequence.
+Are farmers responsible for mud on the road?
+Discussing this beforehand helps avoid any confusion and ensures legal compliance.
 It is also advisable to ensure that farmers and contractors hold adequate public liability insurance.

 For more information contact James Owen of the agriculture and rural property team on 01935 846076 or james.owen@battens.co.uk